Technical documentation

 | Session tokens | Signed/encrypted HTTP-only cookie (client-side only) | Expiry-bounded; no server-side copy exists |

 Data residency: The default database region is EU (Neon PostgreSQL, AWS eu-west-1, Ireland).
-Vercel serverless functions run across edge regions for latency purposes; no customer data is cached at edge nodes — all persistent data lives in the database.
+Application compute runs on Vercel in the United States, and transactional email on Resend (US), under Standard Contractual Clauses; no customer data is stored on those layers, all persistent data lives in the EU database.
+See leakiq.io/legal/data-transfers for the full position.
 Alternative database regions are available on request for Enterprise customers.

 Security & encryption